markuspi/traefik-cone/readme.md

 # Traefik Cone Plugin

 This plugin manages dynamic IP allowlists.
-IPs get allowlisted by browsing a configured (hidden) endpoint.# Traefik Cone Plugin
+IPs get allowlisted by browsing a configured (hidden) endpoint and are removed after a configurable expiration time.

 ## Installation